oleksandr-bilyk/Blog/README.md

 }
 /// Will be created inside of the factory . public class LazyExpirable<TValue> {
-  public LazyExpirable(Func<TValue> getValue, DateTime expireOn, IDateTimeProvider dateTimeProvider);
+  public LazyExpirable(Func<TValue> getValue, TimeSpan timeSpan, IDateTimeProvider dateTimeProvider);
   public TValue GetValue();
 }
 /// Factory class may be used with Dependency Injection Container.